Will-SDP/aggressive-cows/README.md

 ## Business Logic
 Based on the assement breifing these are the business assumptions which I have made and will be followed during the deveopment stage.

-- All stall postions are positve and zero indexed.
 - If all cows cannot be placed or user input is invalid the program will use a set of error codes.
 For these we will use negative numbers as we don't expect to recieve negative stall coordintes (See table 1.1).
 - When a single stall coordinate is passed in this isn't sufficent to calculte a max min distance so return an error.
 - If the number of cows exceeds the number of stalls then return an error.